-^{} We note that, on such scales, in many humanities departments, the majority of marks usually fall into a narrow middle range from 50 to 75%.
-The situation in mathematics (and some related subjects) is very different; raw marks over 90% and under 20% are not at all uncommon.
+Neither will any conversion from raw marks to a university scale, defined by qualitative descriptors, be able to turn such a performance into a passing one.
+We note here that, on such scales, many qualitative subjects have the property that the majority of marks often fall into a relatively narrow middle ranging from 50% to 75%.
+The situation in mathematics and other quantitative subjects is very different, as raw marks over 90% and under 20% are not at all uncommon.